Treatment-based Yoga to Help Leaders Live Better!

 Yoga training requires a deep commitment, and optimal attendance is required.
 On the rare occasion we must miss a module, recordings are offered at a rate of $99 per module.
 This fee is to encourage showing up to your commitment unless an absence cannot be avoided.
 Recordings are not offered for late arrivals.
 Please provide prior notice of absences and/or tardies.
 The maximum time missed can be no more than 10 hours.
 If you miss more than 10 hours of this training you will be subject to ineligibility for your 200 hour certification.

 Weekly online office hours will be offered with our iyaKIN advisor as a support for trainees to ask any questions that arise.

 Enjoy live weekly classes with your facilitators to explore different teaching styles and practices!

 This training may be an emotional and mental undertaking, which is why we suggest taking time to reflect and read this page in its entirety before you apply.

-As a result, this program will bump up against your identity to potentially uncover what holds it together and keeps us performing.
-If that does not resonate, we encourage you to continue your search.
+As a result, this program will bump up against your identity to potentially uncover what holds it together and keeps you in patterns of fight/flight.
+If that does not resonate, we invite you to continue your search.
 No hard feelings.

 hear from our graduates